BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 What is a good leverage ratio?

-• A good leverage ratio is usually below 2.
+• A leverage ratio below 2 is usually considered good

-• A ratio of 1 or lower is considered excellent.
+• A ratio of 1 or lower is typically seen as

-• Ratios above 3 might signal higher risk.
+• Ratios above 3 may indicate higher financial

-Both metrics indicate a company’s financial health, but there are some key differences, as follows:
+Both metrics indicate a company’s financial health, but they focus on different aspects of debt and risk.
+The key differences are as follows:

 Leverage ratio in banking and regulatory context